revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Optional: Dying Survivor Injury

-Creatures that have been stabalized from **Dying** have been at deaths door.
-Thats a very traumatic situation.
+Creatures that have been stabilized from **Dying** have been at deaths door, which is a very traumatic situation.
 It may be appropriate to roll on the "Lingering Injuries Table" (DMG ch9) for the creature.

 ## Note: Exhaustion Removal
 Levels of Exhaustion can be removed in the following ways: